apache/druid/docs/api-reference/supervisor-api.md

 ### Reset Offsets for a supervisor

 Resets the specified offsets for a supervisor.
 This endpoint clears _only_ the specified offsets in Kafka or sequence numbers in Kinesis, prompting the supervisor to resume data reading.
-The supervisor will start from the specified reset offsets for the partitions specified and for the other partitions from the stored offset.
+If there are no stored offsets, the specified offsets will be set in the metadata store.
+The supervisor will start from the reset offsets for the partitions specified and for the other partitions from the stored offset.
 It kills and recreates active tasks pertaining to the partitions specified to read from valid offsets.

 Use this endpoint to selectively reset offsets for partitions without resetting the entire set.